-Supports the Range interface for grabbing blocks of text.
+Supports the Range interface for grabbing blocks of content.

 Supports retrieving elements using XPath expressions in HTML/XML/XUL documents using the DOM3 XPath interface.

 This may vary based on your printer, but one can scale the printed document or fit it to the page.
 Useful for those sites that are just a bit too large.